DiamondLightSource/python-zocalo-dls/README.rst

 Therefore, we provide some central services which enable cooperation between the data analysis pipelines and the ISPyB database at Diamond.

-The code in this repository is actively used for processing of `MX data <https://www.diamond.ac.uk/Science/Research/Techniques/Diffraction/MX.htm>`_ at Diamond.
+The code in this repository is actively used for processing of many different experiments at Diamond.
 The hope is that soon it will be used across many areas of science here and perhaps elsewhere.

 Please take this code inspiration for how to implement Zocalo at other facilities.